postgrespro/pg_probackup/Documentation.md

 The user launching pg_probackup must have full access to *backup_dir* directory and at least read-only access to *data_dir* directory.
 If you specify the path to the backup catalog in the `BACKUP_PATH` environment variable, you can omit the corresponding option when running pg_probackup commands.

->NOTE: For PostgreSQL >= 11 it is recommended to use [allow-group-access](https://www.postgresql.org/docs/11/app-initdb.html#APP-INITDB-ALLOW-GROUP-ACCESS) feature, so backup can be done by OS user with read-only permissions.
+>NOTE: For PostgreSQL >= 11 it is recommended to use [allow-group-access](https://www.postgresql.org/docs/11/app-initdb.html#APP-INITDB-ALLOW-GROUP-ACCESS) feature, so backup can be done by any OS user in the same group as the cluster owner.
+In this case the user should have read permissions on the cluster directory.

 ### Configuring the Database Cluster